 Wat Rachsingkorn (Royal Temple) is located ‘next door’ to Asiatique – there is no direct access from Asiatique but visitors may access it via Soi Charoen Krung 74 off of the main Charoen Krung Road – just a short walk down this soi and then across the temple’s own parking lot.

 It is located close to the edge of the Chao Praya River.
-Features a pretty golden stupa (must smaller then the big one at the Grand Palace) and old bell and an ordination hall.
+Features a pretty golden stupa (much smaller then the big one at the Grand Palace) and old bell and an ordination hall.
 We saw no other tourists here during our visit – some bathrooms in the far back hidden a bit behind some of the buildings on site.

-Wat Ratchaburana Ratchaworawiharn was built by a Chinese man (Liab) who lived in the area – like other wats we have visited, this one also has gone through a number of name changes.
 Housed numerous images of Buddha during one period.
 Was damaged by bombing during WWII and was subsequently rebuilt following the war.
 The present temple was rebuilt in 1960.

 Located close to the Rama I Memorial Bridge and a sizable public park.
 Opens early!
 6am.

 Wat Ratchanatdaram Worawihan (Loha Prasat) is one of Bangkok’s most revered and respected temples (and beautiful, we might add).
 Located within a short walk of the Democracy Monument and the nearby Wak Saket (Temple of the Mount).
 No BTS or MRT stops immediately nearby – best accessible via a taxi or Uber.
 Originally built in 1846, the name means Iron Castle in English – the roof is topped with bronze tiles.
 37 black metal spires are built into the castle, each one represents a specific virtue required to obtain to reach enlightenment.